 A cross between a cake and a soft cookie, these chocolate whoopies are amazing, intense but tender, sweet but not so much depending on the filling.
 They are very easy to make and the batter can be kept in the fridge for 2 days before baking.

-Beat butter with sugar and oil in a bowl for about 1 minute.
+Beat 3 tablespoons unsalted butter, soft, with 3 tablespoons oil and ½ cup brown sugar in a bowl for about 1 minute.

-Add egg, vanilla, and coffee and mix until well integrated.
+Add 1 egg, 1 teaspoon pure vanilla extract or paste, and 1 teaspoon instant coffee powder or ½ teaspoon coffee extract and mix until well integrated.

-Sift the cocoa powder over this mixture and mix.
+Sift ⅓ cup unsweetened cocoa powder over this mixture and mix.

-Add sifted flour, baking soda, and salt in 2 parts.
-Integrate well but don't overbeat at this point; only mix to incorporate because the cakes will be tough if beaten too much.
-If using an electric hand mixer mix at low speed.
+Add the sifted ¾ cup all-purpose or cake flour, ½ teaspoon baking soda, and ¼ teaspoon salt in 2 parts.
+Integrate well, but don't overbeat at this point; only mix to incorporate because the cakes will be tough if beaten too much.
+If using an electric mixer, mix at low speed.

 Cover the bowl and refrigerate for about 2 hours, until firm enough to scoop.